jthmiller/NERRs-18s-metabarcoding/README.md

 ## Core diversity metrics
+PCoA is performed on distance matrices for the metrics below (seems to better handle missing data than PCA does).

 More complete descriptions here: https://docs.onecodex.com/en/articles/4150649-beta-diversity
 * Alpha diversity
     * Shannon’s diversity index (a quantitative measure of community richness)